PavanChandru/Job-Portal/README.md

 ## License 📄

-This project is owned by Gyuhwan Choi.
+This project is owned by Pavan Chandramouleswara.
 You have the full rights to the project as its creator.

 ## Created By 👨‍💻

-This project was created by Gyuhwan Choi.
+This project was created by Pavan Chandaouleswara